r-hub/blog/content/post/2021-01-05-oauth2/index.md

 -   access tokens are passed in the Authorization header;
 -   refresh tokens are passed in a query string.

-Make sure you do not publish a file with unedited tokens!
+Make sure you never publish a file with unedited tokens!
 E.g. for vcr read the [security docs](https://books.ropensci.org/http-testing/vcr-security.html).

 How to you test OAuth 2.0 with R?
 ---------------------------------